Banksville, New York: Community House

-Clubs in Banksville
+Clubs

 During the Revolutionary War, the building that is the present location to the French restaurant, La Cremiere, was home of the Widow Brush.
 During the time of around the Civil War, the Hobby family resided there.
 It was later sold and became the Westchester Women's Golf and Tennis club in 1925.
 Tennis courts were adjacent to the present building and a golf course was subsequently developed.
 Eventually that club closed due to the financial crash starting the Great Depression and later became the Middle Patent Golf Club with both men and women members.
 In 1947 it became its present business, La Cremiere.

 Additionally, there was the Banksville Golf Club near the same location later in the 20th century.
 The Golf Club was on the farmland of James Banks, who owned it during the Revolutionary War and later became the farm of J. Hobby who owned it in the 1800s.
 Later in the 1960s, two men, Joseph M. Auresto and Michael Sinistore, envisioned a golf course on the previous farmland.
 Opened around the late 1960s or early 1970s, it was an 18-hole golf course with a clubhouse.
 It closed in the 1980s due to Joseph Auresto deciding to sell the land which resulted in the development of new homes on the present location of Hobby Lane and Hobby Farm Drive.